hpresnall/yabrc/README.md

 yabrc relies on SHA256 being able to produce different hashes for 1 bit changes in a file, which is a safe assumption of the algorithm.
 Hash differences will indicate changes to a file insofar as Go's implementation is correct.

-Corruption or tampering of the Go compiler or of yabrc could potentially allow the same hash for different file content.
+Corruption or tampering of the Go compiler or of the yabrc executable could potentially allow the same hash for different file content.
 No attempts are made to ensure the integrity of Go's implementation at build time or yabrc's executable at run time.
 OS level security of the system used to build yabrc as well as all systems storing and running yabrc is critical.
-Note that it _is_ possible to run yabrc from a directory that itself is indexed but that [may not be enough](http://wiki.c2.com/?TheKenThompsonHack) prevent malicious tampering.
+Note that it _is_ possible to run yabrc from a directory that itself is indexed but that [may not be enough](http://wiki.c2.com/?TheKenThompsonHack) to prevent malicious tampering.

 Further, index files are not protected from tampering. yabrc does not verify index files other than what is required for valid parsing.
 It is recommended that the yabrc configuration files and indexes are stored in file system that is indexed.
 If additional protection is needed it is certainly possible to encrypt or sign the indexes, but that is out of scope for yabrc.